NBIA Disorders Association has funded over $2.6 million in research since 2002.

-NBIA Disorders Association has funded 21 research grants since 2002, totaling $655,800.
-Grants are awarded to qualified researchers to initiate pilot studies, the results of which are intended to be used to obtain larger multi-year grant funding.
+One of our main objectives with research funding is to award grants to qualified researchers to initiate pilot studies, the results of which are intended to be used to obtain larger multi-year grant funding.
 Many of these grants have led to the discovery of NBIA genes and the development of mouse and fruit fly disease models.

 We were one of the founding members of the Genetic Alliance BioBank in 2004 and participated in this registry until 2010.